 - IDHS, MIECHV, ISBE & DFSS COVID-19 Protocols, Sample Flyer for Home Visiting Families (6/14/22)

 Share Your Story Initiative—Home Visiting Inspiration in Illinois During COVID-19

-Through its "Share Your Story" initiative, the Illinois Maternal, Infant and Early Childhood Home Visiting (MIECHV) program in the Governor's Office of Early Childhood Development has provided an opportunity for home visitors to share on-the-ground stories of their experiences, including the bright spots as well as challenges.
+Through its "Share Your Story" initiative, the Illinois Maternal, Infant and Early Childhood Home Visiting (MIECHV) program has provided an opportunity for home visitors to share on-the-ground stories of their experiences, including the bright spots as well as challenges.
 The focus of these stories is to bring attention to the amazing work they do, to share what has been working in serving families, and to illustrate how home visitors can be supported to continue carrying out their work.

 Resources for All Early Childhood Professionals

 COVID-19 Guidance for Operating Early Care and Education/Child Care Programs & P-12 Schools